opf/openproject/doc/INSTALL.md

 # Install

+Detailed installation instructions for different platforms are located on the [OpenProject website](https://www.openproject.org/projects/openproject/wiki/Download_and_Installation).

+You can find information on configuring OpenProject in [`config/CONFIGURATION.md`](CONFIGURATION.md).

 ## Fast install

 These are generic (and condensed) installation instructions for the **current dev** branch *without plugins*, and optimised for a development environment.

-See below for wiki links to instructions for **stable** branch, OpenProject configurations with plugins and platform-specific guides.
+Refer to the OpenProject website for instructions for the **stable** branch, OpenProject configurations with plugins, as well as platform-specific guides.

 ### Prerequisites